45678/miniLockLib/README.md

 `npm install 45678/miniLockLib.git` to get the source code.

-`npm test` launch the test suite in Google Chrome.
+`npm test` to build and launch the test suite in Google Chrome.

 Run `make` to re-compile the JavaScript files in the `scripts` folder.